ascholerChemeketa/cs160Reader/_sources/DataRepresentation/TwosComplement.rst

     \ :underlined:`+0101`   (5)
     \  1010   (-6 in two's complement)

 As an unsigned number, 1010 would mean ten.
-But in two's complement that means -6!
+But in two's complement, that means -6!
 The same thing can happen with negative numbers - if a negative number becomes too small it can wrap around to positive numbers!

 Normally integers are stored as 32-bit values.
 This gives a range of approximately +2.147 billion to -2.147 billion - usually enough to hold our answers.
 But if your math problem involves an answer that is too big you can "wrap around".
 Below I have added code to make your web browser try to display the answer to some math problems.
 The answers to both are wrong as we are overflowing and wrapping from + to - or vice verse: